DevOps-Cert/linuxsystemadministration/README.md

 Sources: [tecmint - Managing Users & Groups](https://www.tecmint.com/sed-command-to-create-edit-and-manipulate-files-in-linux/)
 ##	System-wide profiles
+To control system wide environmental variables; tweak one of the following: /etc/environment, /etc/profile, /etc/profile.d/, /etc/bash.bashrc.
+These variables are loaded every time system is powered on and logged in either locally or remotely by any user.
 ##	New user templates
 Adding, deleting, and modifying the files in /etc/skel for new users
 ##	Restricting resource limits for users and groups